Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/README.md

 ### **How many casual vs membership rides take place?**

+Cyclistic destinguish customers on their price plan.
+Those who purchase single-ride or full-day passes are referred to as casual riders.
+Customers who purchase annual memberships are Cyclistic members.

 ```{r}
 members_vs_casual <- sqldf("select member_casual, count (distinct ride_id) from all_trips
 group by member_casual")